Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Introduction

 \section{Introduction}

 The solution to Einstein's field equations discovered by Schwarzschild in $1916$ \cite{R01,R1}, has been the starting for black hole physics.
-Following this solution, many scientists have investigated more and more in this field and found other solutions describing charged and rotating black holes \cite{R1,R02,R2}, as well the perturbed black holes \cite{R2,R3,R4,R5,R6,R7,R8,R9}.
-However, a major problem namely the singularity which is the famous point where all the physical quantities which describe the space-time curvature become infinite characterizes these solutions.
-This problem of black hole singularity is an acknowledged difficulty in general relativity \cite{R09,R10,R11,R12,R14}.
-To solve this problem, scientists decide to construct the solutions of Einstein's equation where the metric and the curvature invariants are all regular everywhere \cite{R12}.
-The first of these solutions which does not contain a singularity at the center has been constructed by Bardeen in $1968$ \cite{R11,R12,R13,R15,R16}.
+Following this solution, many scientists have investigated more and more in this field and found other solutions describing charged and rotating black holes \cite{R1,R02,R2}, as well as the perturbed black holes \cite{R2,R3,R4,R5,R6,R7,R8,R9}.
+However, a major problem, namely the singularity, which is the famous point where all the physical quantities which describe the space-time curvature become infinite, characterizes these solutions.
+This problem of black hole singularity is an acknowledged difficulty in general relativity \cite{R09,R10,R11,R12,R1201,R14}.
+To solve this problem, scientists decide to construct the solutions of Einstein's equation where the metric and the curvature invariants are all regular everywhere \cite{R12,R1201}.
+The first of these solutions called regular black hole and which does not contain a singularity at the center has been constructed by Bardeen in $1968$ \cite{R09,R11,R12,R13,R16}.
+In $2000$ Ayón-Beato and A. García proved that the Bardeen black hole was an exact solution in a model of spacetime with nonlinear electrodynamics \cite{R1601}.
+The action of nonlinear electrodynamics in curve spacetime is given by

+where $R$ is the scalar curvature and the $\emph{L}$ depends on the $\emph{F}=F_{\mu\nu}F^{\mu\nu}$.
 After Bardeen solutions, regular black holes are more investigated and different other solutions like Hayward black hole \cite{R17}, and modified Hayward black hole \cite{R13,R17,R18} were constructed.